learnlatex/learnlatex.github.io/en/more-06.md

 ```

 Other language settings make design changes: for example, in traditional
-French typography, there is a space before `:`, and this is added if you
+French typography, there is a space before some punctuation signs, like `:`,
-load `babel` with the option `french`.
+and this is added automatically if you load `babel` with the option `french`.

 ## Global options

 Sometimes, you want an option to be available to all of the packages you've
 loaded.
 That is done by giving it on the `\documentclass` line: every package
 can 'see' this list.
 So to pass the language of a document to all packages,
-we might use
+we might use:

 ```latex
 \documentclass[ngerman]{article}